zhenalexfan/Zige.js/README.md

 While I don't believe this is the ultimate solution to the kerning problem in typesetting characters from multi-writing systems since it should be solved by fonts and operating systems, it could be a better soluton on web before the best things happen.

-If you think rules can be improved for more different characters or have any issue, welcome to submit a pull request, create an issue or [email me](mailto:zhenalexfan@gmail.com)!
+If you think the matching rules can be improved for more different characters or have any issue, welcome to submit a pull request, create an issue or [email me](mailto:zhenalexfan@gmail.com)!